 If you have or know of a student who is away from home (especially one who is attending college), then you might want to consider these fun care package ideas for college students.

-Care Package Ideas for College Students Can Be Fun Too
+Show Them You Care – Care Package Ideas for College Students

 So you’ve decided to put together a your own care package for a college student.
 It doesn’t have to be over the top but it doesn’t have to be ho hum either.
 Instead add a bit of fun and flair to it.
 It’s as easy as 1, 2, and 3:

 1. First, create your own DIY care package with a bit of thought and preparation.